nuwave/lighthouse/docs/2.6/api-reference/directives.md

 ## @enum

 Map the underlying value to an enum key.
-When dealing with the Enum type in your code, you will recieve the defined value instead of the string key.
+When dealing with the Enum type in your code, you will receive the defined value instead of the string key.

 ```graphql
 enum Role {